-Dragon Quest: The Great Adventure of Dai, the anime you missed out on (Dai no Daibōken )
+Dragon Quest: The Great Adventure of Dai is fantasy DBZ you missed out on Dai no Daibōken

 The Dragon Quest games being the huge success that it’s always been in Japan has received various manga and anime adaptations and today we will take a look at the second anime Doragon Kuesuto: Dai no Daibōken or the Adventure of Dai which aired in 1991 and had 46 episodes while the manga had 37 volumes.
-The adaptation takes plenty of liberties from the games and is as Shonen as you can get and a cool alternative to Dragon Ball Z back in the day so let’s take a look back and see why this show is amazing.
+The adaptation takes plenty of liberties from the games and is as Shonen as you can get and a cool alternative to Dragon Ball Z back in the day since it’s basically DBZ in a fantasy setting, so let’s take a look back and see why this show is amazing.

 The anime doesn’t really adapt any one Dragon Quest game and tells its own original story while still using the rest of the things that Dragon Quest is known for including its music and enemy characters which are all exactly the same as they appear in the game.
 The music is simply amazing and I feel it sets the mood far better than the games ever did.
 For the original characters they take their own liberties but are awesome designs on their own.
 This was my first exposure to the franchise having never played the Dragon Warrior games until Enix released the games after Pokemon hit it big in the US again but I instantly recognized all the music as well as the enemy characters.